gvwilson/thirdbit/src/fiction/iffy/index.md

 The sky was the same relentless blue it had been an hour earlier when Iffy stepped outside, the mended reciprocating rod tucked inside her coat.
-She peeled her egg as she walked toward the grocery store, trying not to get grease on the rubbery white flesh.
+She gnawed on her breakfast as she walked toward the grocery store, trying not to get grease on the rubbery white tofu.
 A couple of Aunt Naggie's friends smiled or waved as she went by.
 She nodded back,
 ignoring the other people who tsk'ed to each other